Dear Colleague,

 We are fortunate to have collective bargaining rights guaranteed by law.
 For nearly 40 years, CFA has served as the faculty’s elected representative for employment matters with the CSU administration.

 We are invested in helping our newest colleagues establish successful careers in the CSU.
 We hope you will become familiar with the faculty contract, which can be found at calfac.org/contract.
-Our contract serves the interests of both faculty and the university, as we know faculty working conditions are also student learning conditions.
+Our CBA serves the interests of faculty and our students, as we know faculty working conditions are also student learning conditions.

 We Are Stronger Together